miloskroulik/registration/README.md

 1. The Drupal 10 version is a complete rewrite of the module and accordingly uses advanced Drupal concepts such as separating Form Display from Field settings, custom plugins, services, class inheritance and dependency injection.
 1. In the Drupal 10 version registration states are created and configured using the core Workflows module.
 You can even create your own Workflow and use it in your Registration types if you have a highly custom registration workflow.
 The default workflow that is created during module installation will work for the most common use cases.
 1. In the Drupal 10 version registration listings are provided as customizable views if you have the Views module installed.
 Listings are presented in traditional tables if the Views module is not installed.
 1. The Drupal 7 version includes three submodules - entity access, views and wait list.
 In the Drupal 10 version the functionality in the views submodule is included in the main module.
 The entity access submodule has not been created yet and may be added in the future if requested by the community.
-The Drupal 10 version includes the wait list submodule, a purger submodule for host entity deletion, a workflow submodule that adds permissions and operations for workflow transitions, and a scheduled actions submodule allowing you to send emails at scheduled intervals.
+The Drupal 10 version includes the wait list submodule, a confirmation submodule that sends emails when registrations are completed, a purger submodule for host entity deletion, a workflow submodule that adds permissions and operations for workflow transitions, and a scheduled actions submodule allowing you to send emails at scheduled intervals.

 MULTILINGUAL CONSIDERATIONS
 -----------